 The best ending for 60 Seconds! is achieved through slightly different parameters each time, so you’re never sure what you need.
 Imagine that you were tasked with building a rocket during a previous session, so you start gathering metal and fuel.
 Then the game asks you to bake a cake instead.

 - Second, Hand of Fate has events and quests.
 Quests are progressive across your career.
 In other words, each event is like completing an objective for a larger overarching quest.
-You’ll never get the same story event twice because once an objective is completed it upgrades into a new quest until that encounter has been won.
+You’ll never get the same story event twice because once an objective is completed, it upgrades into a new quest until that encounter has been won.
+Of course, it helps that Hand of Fate has enough events and quests to last through hundreds of sessions.

-- Third, Hand of Fate has smaller events which guarantee some kind of reward, then increases the occurrence of these item events.
+- Third, Hand of Fate has smaller events which guarantee some kind of reward, then provides a system to increase the occurrence of these item events.
 You might take damage, you might lose food, but there will be something which will ultimately help you in the long run.
 In Hand of Fate, there’s always a balance of reward and loss.
 You rarely have one without the other.

 To its credit, 60 Seconds! has three progressive quests.
 The first quest is part of your ultimate goal to contact the military for rescue.
-This is achieved by having a radio, having the random item of the day before the event, and bringing it to an outpost.
+This is achieved by first having a radio, then having the random item of the day, and finally an expedition to drop off the item.
 This is followed by another item requirement 20-30 days later.
-The second quest involves giving mutants gifts.
+The second quest involves giving mutants gifts for a sizable (but predictable) reward.
 The third quest is to meet a stray dog, Pancake.
 Earning the dog requires having the right tools at the right time for every scenario.

 There are no second chances, if you don’t have an item on the right day, you’ve failed the quest for that run.
-Already you can see an immediate problem with this quest as you have no control when the dog will appear at your door again.
-Could be three days, could be five, but when he does you better have the item he needs or you lose him for that playthrough.
+Already you can see an immediate problem with this quest as you have no control over when the dog will appear again.
+It could be three days or it could be five, but when that dog shows up, you better have the item he needs or you lose him for that session.

 This system of using items to reach the best possible outcome reminds me of Darkest Dungeon, a party-oriented turn-based dungeon-crawler which also has an emphasis on stress and insanity.
 In Darkest Dungeon, you’ll pass game squares called curios.
 Each curio causes an event, either positive, negative, or neutral.
 However, there are a few differences in player engagement.